A Model Based Development approach to motorcycle hybrid powertrains using IGNITE

 This presentation introduces a model-based approach to developing and calibrating control strategies for hybrid motorcycle powertrains.
 Using a CAE toolchain combining IGNITE and Simulink, the methodology enables early-stage evaluation of vehicle longitudinal behaviour and powertrain architecture selection.
 Once the architecture is established a focus is placed on control calibration tasks such as throttle-to-torque mapping and ICE/EM torque blending, which significantly affect drivability under low-speed and transient conditions.
 Using Model-in-the-Loop (MiL) simulation, the control logic can be iteratively tuned in realistic driving scenarios, allowing engineers to evaluate calibration trade-offs prior to physical testing.

-The results of this study will be presented by Vratislav Ondrak at the 2025 Japan User Conference on 19 September 2025.
+The results of this study was presented by Vratislav Ondrak at the 2025 Japan User Conference on 19 September 2025.

 Realis Simulation, formerly Ricardo Software.